openhab/openhab-addons/bundles/org.openhab.binding.siemensrds/README.md

 # Siemens RDS Binding

-The Siemens RDS binding provides the infrastructure for connecting openHAB to the Siemens Climtix IC cloud server and integrate connected Siemens RDS Smart thermostats onto the openHAB bus.
+The Siemens RDS binding provides the infrastructure for connecting openHAB to the Siemens Climatix IC cloud server and integrate connected Siemens RDS Smart thermostats onto the openHAB bus.

 See the Siemens web-site for product details: https://new.siemens.com/global/en/products/buildings/hvac/room-thermostats/smart-thermostat.html